wp-plugins/1000grad-epaper/readme.txt

 = Installation Instructions =

-* Upload the plugin folder to the '/wp-content/plugins/' directory
-* Activate the new plugin through the 'Plugins' menu in WordPress
+* Install and activate this plugin through the 'Plugins' menu in WordPress
-* Confirm email registration after activation in the settings
+* Confirm email registration after activation in the settings, you will get one channel for free for the next 12 months.
-* Upload PDF at the 1000°grad plugin page
+* Upload PDF at the 1000°grad plugin page.
-* Set Title and language during upload progress
+* Set Title and language during upload progress.
-* add post or page with that ePaper Channel or use shortcode in existing posts or pages
+* add post or page with that ePaper Channel or use shortcode in existing posts or pages.
-* explore the posibility to use the ePaper widgets
+* explore the posibility to use the ePaper widgets.
 * Enjoy!

 = Instruktionen =